Woman killed crossing road was mother of 5, family says

 Garvey said, "I had guardianship of them.
 My goal now is I'm going to try to adopt them into the home so that they're more stable."

-A loved one set up a Gofundme page for the family as Holford didn’t have life insurance, and the family prepares for her funeral.
+A loved one set up a Gofundme page (link here) for the family as Holford didn't have life insurance, and the family prepares for her funeral.

 "I want to take her ashes...
 I'm going to get five teddy bears, and I'm going to have her ashes put inside each one of these teddy bears so that the kids, each one of her kids have a piece of their mom with them always," Garvey explained.